shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 5: Mon Mar 31 (6 days to go)

 How was Eid?
-What was on the menu?
+What was on the menu? <br>
+In our neck of the woods, it is today.
+We are getting _chicken biryani_ from Ettan.
+I don't know if any place has good sewain, so just gonna skip that.

+It rained today --- not monsoon yet, but enough for Shihan to confidently declare that he doesn't have to water Mama’s plants anymore.
+Seems a bold conclusion, and also entirely incorrect.

-Shihan has his violin lesson with Mr. Law.
-Then after, I will take him to Stanford for a talk on Probability.
+Shihan had his violin lesson with Mr. Law.
+He got 8.9.
+He seemed a bit disappointed, but maintained that Mr. Law was unusually happy with his playing today.
+After that, I took Shihan to a talk on Probability at Stanford.
+The biggest probability lesson of the evening?
+If you drag a kid to a math talk, the probability of them getting hungry immediately afterward is 100%.
+So, I ordered momos from _Everest Cuisine_, and oh boy --- those dumplings did **not** disappoint.

 SJSU is on hiatus --- this week is spring break.

-Arun has made significant progress on the rewrite.
-Shihan is also picking up the mantle.
+Arun is _crushing_ the rewrite.
+Shihan is also picking up the mantle --- seems to think the paper will be ready before the weekend.

 ### Day 4: Sun Mar 30 (7 days to go)